Wopple/limber-timber/README.md

 `liti.core.base`

 This module has base classes for applying default values and validating the data.
 They are implemented using the Observer / Observable pattern so different backends can define their own behavior.
+Also implements the templating engine.

 `liti.core.runner`